patrickdbrowne/Projects/Blockchain_Development/Projects/README.md

     - changing gas fee to above 21000;<br></br>
     - terminating the console and browser, and trying again;<br></br>
     - changing the test network.

+ # Attribution
+ Please refer to Licence.md
+ The Source-Code is Distributed under the License: “Attribution CC BY 4.0”.
+A link can be found here: